HardlyDifficult/Tutorials/Outline.md

 using UnityEngine.Networking;

 // Tells unity that this component only works
-// if the game object also has a SpriteRenderer [RequireComponent(typeof(SpriteRenderer))] public class MyClassName : MonoBehaviour
+// if the GameObject also has a SpriteRenderer [RequireComponent(typeof(SpriteRenderer))] public class MyClassName : MonoBehaviour
 {